marcinbudny/applicationinsights-owinextensions/README.md

 ## Features

-* Sets the common Conext.Operation.Id property for all telemetries within one request (even asynchronously called dependencies)
+* Sets the common Context.Operation.Id property for all telemetries within one request (even asynchronously called dependencies)
 * Creates Request telemetry with proper name, id and execution time
 * Useable with both self-hosted and System.Web hosted OWIN applications

 ## Installation

 Install Application Insights within the project like you would normally do.
-You may also want to update related nuget packages to latets versions.
+You may also want to update related nuget packages to latest versions.

 Install the extensions package: